 Dr. Reid's research interests focus on rural and minority history and living history farm and open air museum history and interpretation.
 She has published on such wide-ranging topics as interpreting gender in historic house museums, women's work in canning centers in Texas, and the family-based agricultural practices of Anabaptists in central Illinois.

-Selected articles include "People's Colleges for Other Citizens: Black Land-Grant Institutions and the Politics of Educational Expansion in the Post–Civil-War Era," in Science as Service: Establishing and Reformulating American Land-Grant Universities, 1865–1930, edited by Alan I Marcus (University of Alabama Press, 2015); "Searching for Egalitarianism in Citizenship Education," Phi Kappa Phi Forum 94, no. 3 (Fall 2014): 9-11; “’The Whitest of Occupations’: African Americans in the Rural Midwest since World War II,” in The Rural Midwest Since World War II, edited by J. L. Anderson (Northern Illinois University Press, 2013): 205-254; “Tangible Agricultural History: An Artifact’s-Eye View of the Field,” Agricultural History 86, no. 3 (Summer 2012), 57-76; "Furniture Exempt From Seizure: African-American Farm Families and Their Property in Texas, 1880s-1930s," Agricultural History 80, no. 3 (Summer 2006), 336-357; and "Making Gender Matter: Reinterpreting Male and Female Roles in Historic House Museums," in Interpreting Historic House Museums, edited by Jessica Foy Donnelly (AltaMira Press, 2002), 81-110.
+Recent articles include "Race," in The Rural History of Rural America (Routledge, 2016); "People's Colleges for Other Citizens: Black Land-Grant Institutions and the Politics of Educational Expansion in the Post–Civil-War Era," in Science as Service: Establishing and Reformulating American Land-Grant Universities, 1865–1930, edited by Alan I Marcus (University of Alabama Press, 2015); "Searching for Egalitarianism in Citizenship Education," Phi Kappa Phi Forum 94, no. 3 (Fall 2014): 9-11; “’The Whitest of Occupations’: African Americans in the Rural Midwest since World War II,” in The Rural Midwest Since World War II, edited by J. L. Anderson (Northern Illinois University Press, 2013): 205-254; “Tangible Agricultural History: An Artifact’s-Eye View of the Field,” Agricultural History 86, no. 3 (Summer 2012), 57-76; "Furniture Exempt From Seizure: African-American Farm Families and Their Property in Texas, 1880s-1930s," Agricultural History 80, no. 3 (Summer 2006), 336-357; and "Making Gender Matter: Reinterpreting Male and Female Roles in Historic House Museums," in Interpreting Historic House Museums, edited by Jessica Foy Donnelly (AltaMira Press, 2002), 81-110.

 Conference PresentationsSelected Recent Presentations: